How Krit uses a "super ridiculous quiz" and Drip to segment their leads

 You'll need an answer for every question to be able to properly assess the quiz taker, so set each question to "Required".
 To do this, go to the Question menu on the right-hand side of the page and toggle on the Required option.

-Tips!
+Tip!
 Use Randomize on Multiple Choice questions so it jumbles up the order of the answers every time the quiz is launched.
-This makes it difficult for quiz takers to second guess what the "correct" answer might be in an assessment-type quiz like Krit's.
+This makes it difficult for quiz takers to guess what the "correct" answer might be in an assessment-type quiz like Krit's.

 5. Next, we need to use calculations to keep a score of the person's answers to each question.
 The total score of someone's answers to Krit's startup validation quiz will determine which Thank You Screen and landing page they see (more on this in a little while).

-In Krit's case, for each question they give a score of three to the option that best indicates the quiz taker has a solid idea.
-A score of two is given to the option that shows promise; one on the option that indicates it's maybe not such a good idea; and zero is scored if the option selected is one that suggests the person has no idea at all!
+In Krit's case, for each question, they give a score of three to the option that best indicates the quiz taker has a solid idea.
+A score of two is given to the option that shows promise; one point to the option that indicates maybe it's not such a good idea; and zero is scored if the option selected suggests the person has no idea at all!

 6. Create an Email question after your quiz questions to grab the person's email address.
 Krit uses this email address to send targeted campaigns to the quiz taker via Drip (see part two of this tutorial).
 It's a nice idea to include a description like Andrew did to explain why you're asking for the person's email address.